inet-framework/inet/showcases/visualizer/osg/earth/doc/index.rst

 -----

 This showcase demonstrates adding a map in the simulation.
-Displaying a map in a network simulation provides a real-world context and can help to improve the visual appeal of the simulation.
-It also helps to place network nodes in a geographic context and allows the addition of objects, such as buildings.
-The map doesn't have any effect on the simulation, it only alters the visuals of the network.
+Displaying a map in a network simulation provides a real-world context and can help improve the visual appeal of the simulation.
+It also helps place network nodes in a geographic context and allows the addition of objects, such as buildings.
+The map doesn't have any effect on the simulation; it only alters the visuals of the network.

 It contains three example configurations of increasing complexity, each